-We have presented RAB, a protocol that is to optimize throughput within the C1G2 standard from many aspects, including downlink-aware rate selection, filter-based probing, lightweight probing triggers, and robust interference countermeasures.
-Our prototype has shown that considerably throughput gains have been achieved over state-of-the-art schemes.
-With more and more backscatter sensors have been invented, we believe RAB can benefit a wide range of Internetof-Things applications.
+We have presented RAB, a protocol that is to optimize throughput within the C1G2 standard from many aspects, including downlink-aware rate selection, filter-based probing, and lightweight probing triggers.
+Our prototype has shown that considerably throughput gains have been achieved over stateof-the-art schemes.
+With more and more backscatter sensors have been invented, we believe RAB can benefit a range of Internet-of-Things applications.
+Our future work includes 1) introducing multiple-antenna to further improve throughput as currently only a single antenna is used; 2) investigation of reading performance with large user memory, e.g., 2Kbit of ImpinJ Monza tags; 3) extension and interoperability with other backscatter paradigms that connect more wireless devices, like WiFi/FM-backscatter.